Darian Shimy

 Sample Follow-Up Email to Donors

-Sample Email for the Final Week Before the Jump-a-Thon
+Sample Email for the Final Week Before the Jump-A-Thon

-Templates for Promoting Your Jump-a-Thon
+Templates for Promoting Your Jump-A-Thon

 6